course-details-portlet

 Course content

 Mathematical modeling and simulation of vehicles in 6 degrees of freedom.
-This includes mathematical modeling of ships, semi-submersibles, aircraft, autonomous underwater vehicles (AUV), and unmanned aerial vehicles (UAV).
+This includes mathematical modeling of ships, semi-submersibles, aircraft, autonomous underwater vehicles (AUV), uncrewed surface vehicles (USV), and uncrewed aerial vehicles (UAV).
 Introduction to aerodynamics, hydrodynamics, sea loads, and mathematical modeling of the environment (waves, ocean currents, and wind).
 Kinematics (Euler angles and unit quaternions), transformations, rotation matrices, geographical and body-fixed coordinates systems, rigid-body kinetics, and vectorial mechanics.
-Methods for designing and implementing guidance, navigation, and control (GNC) systems for marine craft and aircraft.
+Methods for designing, programming, and implementing guidance, navigation, and control (GNC) systems for marine craft and aircraft.
 This includes simulation and testing of motion control systems during failure situations and for varying environmental loads.
 Emphasis is placed on classical guidance systems, including line-of-sight (LOS) methods and path following.
-Applied control theory and synthesis of optimal controllers and state estimators (Kalman filtering), nonlinear observer theory, PID control with extensions to nonlinear systems, Lyapunov methods, sliding-mode control, feedback linearization, backstepping designs, and passivity-based methods.
+Applied control theory, optimization, state estimators (Kalman filtering), nonlinear observer theory, PID control with extensions to nonlinear systems, Lyapunov methods, sliding-mode control, feedback linearization, backstepping designs, and passivity-based methods.
 Autopilot design, dynamic positioning, attitude stabilization, roll damping, altitude and depth autopilots, sensor and navigation systems, and wave filtering.
 Observers and error-state Kalman filter for integration of global navigation satellite systems (GNSS) and inertial measurements (attitude rate sensors and accelerometers).

 Learning outcome

-Knowledge: Detailed knowledge about guidance, navigation and control systems for marine craft, aircraft, and unmanned vehicles (AUV and UAV systems).
-Be able to read and understand methods published in the literature and evaluate and compare these with methods used in practical systems.
-Skills: Design and implement motion control systems for ships, ocean structures, underwater vehicles, aircraft, and unmanned vehicles.
+Knowledge: Detailed knowledge about guidance, navigation, and control systems for marine craft, aircraft, and unmanned vehicles (AUV, USV, and UAV systems).
+Read and understand methods published in the literature and evaluate and compare these with methods used in practical systems.
+Skills: Design. program and implement motion control systems for ships, ocean structures, underwater vehicles, aircraft, and autonomous vehicles.
 Be able to simulate vessel motion, motion control systems, and the effect of wind, wave, and ocean current forces on these systems.
 Independent management of small R&D projects and contributing actively to larger projects.
 General competence: Communicate work-related problems with specialists and non-specialists.

 Learning methods and activities

-Lectures and mandatory computer assignments in Matlab.
+Digital lectures, problem-solving lectures with code implementation, and mandatory computer assignments in Matlab.
 A take-home project on UAV flight control systems.
 Introduction and use of the Matlab MSS Toolbox https://github.com/cybergalactic/MSS.
-The objectives of the assignments are to simulate and test self-developed motion control systems for marine craft, aircraft, and unmanned vehicles.
+The objectives of the assignments are to simulate and test self-developed motion control systems for marine craft, aircraft, drones, and autonomous vehicles.

 Compulsory assignments